PHaNtoMzX77/Wave/README.md

 # Wave - The PPTOS by PHaNtoMzX77
-A beautiful and feature rich powerpoint operating system that takes advantage of cloud technology to provide a poweful experience.
+A beautiful and feature rich powerpoint operating system that takes advantage of cloud technology to provide a powerful z& sleek experience.
+Want to check out development and even enroll in release programmes?
+You should join our <Discord>

 ## Install
 Before installing make sure your PC meets the requirements for the best experience.